Archaic globalization: Emergence of a world system

-During the 1500s other Asian empires emerged, which included trading over longer distances than before.
-During the early exchanges between states, Europe had little to offer with the exception of slaves, metals, wood and furs.
-The push for selling of items in the east drove European production and helped integrate them into the exchange.
+During the 1500s other Asian empires emerged, which engaged in trading over longer distances than before.
+During the early exchanges between states, Europe had little to offer - with the exception of slaves, metals, wood and furs.
+The push for selling of items in the east drove European production and helped integrate the inhabitants of Europe into the exchange.
 The European expansion and growth of opportunities for trade made possible by the Crusades increased the renaissance of agriculture, mining, and manufacturing.
 Rapid urbanization throughout Europe allowed a connection from the North Sea to Venice.
 Advances in industrialization coupled with the rouse of population growth and the growing demands of the eastern trade, led to the growth of true trading emporia with outlets to the sea.

 There is a 'multi-polar' nature to archaic globalization, which involved the active participation of non-Europeans.
 Because it predated the Great Divergence of the nineteenth century, in which Western Europe pulled ahead of the rest of the world in terms of industrial production and economic output, archaic globalization was a phenomenon that was driven not only by Europe but also by other economically developed Old World centers such as Gujarat, Bengal, coastal China and Japan.

 These pre-capitalist movements were regional rather than global and for the most part temporary.
 This idea of early globalization was proposed by the historian A.G.
 Hopkins in 2001.
 Hopkins main points on archaic globalization can be seen with trade, and diaspora that developed from this, as well as religious ideas and empires that spread throughout the region.
 This new interaction amongst states led to interconnections between parts of the world which led to the eventual interdependency amongst these state actors.
 The main actors that partook in the spreading of goods and ideas were kings, warriors, priests and traders.
 Hopkins also addresses that during this time period mini-globalizations were prominent and that some collapsed or became more insular.
 These mini-globalizations are referred to as episodic and ruptured, with empires sometimes overreaching and having to retract.
-These mini-globalizations left remnants that allowed the West to adopt these new ideals, leading to the idea of Western Capitalism.
+These mini-globalizations left remnants that allowed the West to adopt these new ideals, leading to the idea of Western capitalism.
 The adopted ideals can be seen in the Western monetary system and are central to systems like capitalism that define modernity and modern globalization.